2OW/Emerald/README.md

 # Developers
 FactoDoesStuff

+# Discord
+Our official Discord is https://discord.gg/2geFBrk.

 # Contacts

 Have any questions?
 My Discord is FactoDoesStuff#3013 and my Skype is FactoDoes TheStuff.